Last Updated on November 18, 2021 by Julia Wilson

 4) Dermatitis: The juice, sap, or thorns of these plants may cause a skin rash or irritation.
 Wash the affected area of skin with soap and water as soon as possible after contact.
 The rashes may be very serious and painful.
 Call the Poison Control Center or your doctor if symptoms appear following contact with the plants.

 Cats are unlikely to consume a large enough volume to develop clinical signs associated with liver failure.
-However, cats who are exposed to the irritant sap may develop localised mild skin irritation or rash and ingestion can lead to vomiting and diarrhea.
+However, cats who are exposed to the irritant sap may develop localised mild skin irritation or rash and ingestion can lead to drooling, vomiting and diarrhea.

-Unless the cat is ingesting large volumes of string of pearls and over a prolonged period, the risk of liver toxicity is low.
+Unless the cat is ingesting large volumes of string of pearls and over a prolonged period, the risk of liver toxicity is extremely low.
 However, some cats will be attracted to non-food objects, including toxic plants and it is recommended that in this situation, the plant be removed from the house or placed in a room the cat can’t access.

 There are many cat-safe plants the green thumb can grow in the home.